 You also need to show up to your mandated meetings with your probation officer.

-How To Avoid Probation Violations
+How To Avoid Probation Violations in St. Louis and Throughout Missouri

-When a Combs Law Group client is given probation for their case, we stress the importance of meeting with their probation officer and getting all terms in writing.
+When a Combs Waterkotte client is given probation for their case, we stress the importance of meeting with their probation officer and getting all terms in writing.
 This way they know exactly what they are obligated to do as per their agreement with the judge and court that took their case.
 We have found that many clients who come to us having had probation violations were entirely unaware of the probation stipulation they have violated.
 Knowing the conditions of your probation from day one is the easiest way to avoid violating it.

 It is also important to go straight and avoid any additional charges or contact with law enforcement during your probation period.
 If you can show the court that you have made a legitimate effort to reform your behavior, there’s a possibility you could get an early termination of your probation.
 Our firm has helped multiple clients go through the early termination process and fully regain their rights and freedom.